 Writer and documentary filmmaker Bill Carter was once quoted, saying, “There’s no such thing as bad beer.
 It’s that some taste better than others.”
 We couldn’t agree more.
 Sure, almost anywhere the military sends you, you’re going to be able to find beer.
 But if you’re like a few of us on the MILLIE team, drinking just any type of beer won’t do.

 In the interest of our fellow beer-enthusiast military members, we’ve come up with a list of the top 10 duty stations (or areas with several duty stations) that are your best option for finding a local brewery.
 Our criteria for selecting these top duty stations were 1) the size of the base or area, and 2) number of breweries in the area.
 We kept it simple so you can decide on your own which brewery in these areas is “the best.”
+(This list is as of 2018).

 10. San Antonio – 11 breweries